sagargouda/React-learnings/Day3/notes.md

 13) whatever happpens inside react will happpen in root

-14) in javacsript react element is just an objectr
+14) in javacsript react element is just an object

-15) facebook developers created something calledf JSX , it is a javascript syntax and also jsx is not part of react , jsx is just a syntax extension of js.
+15) facebook developers created something called JSX , it is a javascript syntax and also jsx is not part of react , jsx is just a syntax extension of js.

 16) jsx is difffrent than html , not html inside js , jsx is html like syntax